merenlab/merenlab.org/tutorials/infant-gut/index.md

 The IGD is one of the most friendly metagenomic datasets available to play with (since an astonishing fraction of nucleotides map back to the assembly), and it comes from a well-implemented experimental design (because that's what [Banfield group]((http://geomicrobiology.berkeley.edu/)) does).
 Yet, you now have seen the extent of disagreement between multiple binning approaches even for this dataset.

 You should reming yourself that each of these approaches are implemented by people who are well-trained scientists working with groups of people who are experts in their fields.
 These tools are benchmarked against others and showed improvements.
 So each one of them provides the *best result* compared to all others in *at least* one metagenomic dataset.
 I think understanding what this means is important.
 There is no silver bullet in the common bioinformatics toolkit that will take care of every dataset when you fire it.
-In fact, depending on the dataset, even the best tools we managed to come up with with every definition of the word may look like sticks and stones against the Death Star.
+In fact, depending on the dataset, even the best tools we have may be as efficient as sticks and stones against the Death Star.
 Computational people are working very hard to improve things, but they would be the first ones to suggest that their tools should never make users feel free from the fact that it is their own responsibility to make sure the results are meaningful and appropriate.

 So which one to choose?
 How to get out of this situation easily and move on?
 I know how much desire there is to outsource everything we do to fully automated computational solutions.
 I also acknowledge that the ability to do that is important to perform large-scale and reproducible analyses without going through too much pain.
 But we are not at a stage yet with metagenomics where you can rely on any of the available automated binning tools, and expect your MAGs to be safe and sound.